 How can the rule of law be upheld in a legal context that is characterised by the trends of globalisation and privatisation?
-This question needs to be addressed in the current context of increased transnational interconnections between legal entities, as well as the increased delegation of government tasks and powers to private agencies.
-In this context, traditional perspectives on the enforcement of the rule of law by the three classic branches of government (legislative, executive, and judicial) no longer suffice.
-A rethinking of the position of the three branches under the rule of law is therefore called for, taking into account the changes that currently affect the position of these branches.
+This question needs to be addressed in the current context of increased transnational interconnections between legal entities, as well as

 Firstly, the branches of government have to deal with the trend of globalisation.
-Glenn defines this trend as the tendency toward world domination of specific regimes.
-In this respect, the legislator and the executive have to give direction to the increased influence of European and international law: for example, through the implementation of treaty provisions into national law.
+Glenn defines this trend as the tendency toward world domination of specific regimes.7 In this respect, the legislator and the executive have to give direction to the increased influence of European and international law: for example, through the implementation of treaty provisions into national law.
 Globalisation obliges the judiciary to redefine its position in the enlarged context of interaction with courts and regulators at different levels.
 This interaction contains a vertical aspect regarding the interaction of national courts with European or international courts.
 It also contains a horizontal aspect, concerning the mutual interaction between courts at a similar level (national or international).
 It is not clear yet how these effects of globalisation should be assessed in the light of the traditionally state-based conception of the rule of law.

 Secondly, the branches of government are faced with the trend of privatisation.
 This trend demands that the legislator and the executive give direction to deregulation.
 Increasingly more tasks are handed over to private agencies: for example, in the fields of public transport and telecommunication.
 This leads to questions regarding the guarantee of transparent decision-making and accountability.
 The judicial branch is faced with changes concerning the delimitation of its domain vis-à-vis private dispute settlement structures.
 Here as well, an assessment in the light of the rule of law is required.
 A further specification needs to be put forward here.
-Within the legal framework, privatisation is connected with the trend of (de)juridification, which concerns the process of legal formalisation or deformalisation of societal interaction.
-In the present-day context, this process particularly affects the judicial function.
+Within the legal framework, privatisation is connected with the trend of (de)juridification, which concerns the process of legal formalisation or deformalisation of societal interaction.8 In the present-day context, this process particularly affects the judicial function.
 The trend of privatisation of dispute settlement corresponds to the process of dejuridification.
 At the same time, juridification of conflict resolution takes place through the growth of non-judicial dispute settlement bodies in the field of public law and human rights law.
 Hence, (de)juridification appears to be a more appropriate term to cover all changes that currently affect the branches of government.

-&lt;sup>7 H.P.
+7 H.P.
 Glenn, Legal Traditions of the World (Oxford: Oxford University Press 2007), p.
 49.

-&lt;sup>8 Concerning the different dimensions of 'juridification', see L.C.
+8 Concerning the different dimensions of 'juridification', see L.C.
 Bichner & A. Molander, 'What is Juridification?', Arena Centre for European Studies, University of Oslo, Working Paper No. 14, 2005.
 See also G. Teubner (ed), Juridification of Social Spheres: A Comparative Analysis in the Areas of Labour, Corporate, Antitrust and Social Welfare Law (New York: Walter de Gruyter 1987).